 Big generators pass the rising cost of electricity to household consumers.
 It’s apparent that solar households do not benefit as much.

-Australia’s electricity consumers suffer from 10 percent and above increase.
+Australia’s electricity consumers suffer from a 10 per cent and above increase.
 This translates to an additional $200 in annual electricity bill.
 To those living in South Australia, the figure runs up to $260.
-The increase is the result of the higher wholesale price of electricity, brought by the rising cost of gas.
+The increase is the result of the higher wholesale price of electricity, brought by rising cost of gas.